Openfort vs Fireblocks

 Fireblocks is enterprise digital-asset custody built for banks, exchanges, and large treasuries.
 Openfort is a developer-first wallet stack for consumer and agent products: embedded wallets, ERC-4337 + EIP-7702 smart accounts, paymasters, session keys, and open-source key management via OpenSigner.
 If you’re shipping a consumer app, a fintech, or an agentic product, Openfort gets you to production in days.
 Fireblocks is overkill and underspecialized for that use case.

 Yes.
-Openfort has been audited multiple times by top security firms, uses battle-tested cryptography, and supports TEE-secured backend wallets for server-side operations.
-Plus, the most sensitive component — key management via OpenSigner — is open-source, so your compliance team can audit the code directly.
+Openfort has been audited multiple times by top security firms, uses standard, well-reviewed cryptography, and supports TEE-secured backend wallets for server-side operations.
+The most sensitive component, key management via OpenSigner, is open-source, so your compliance team can audit the code directly.

 Fireblocks focuses on MPC-based custody and treasury operations.
 Openfort is built around ERC-4337 and EIP-7702 smart accounts with native paymasters for gasless transactions, session keys, and an embedded-wallet experience your users never have to leave your app to use.